-Understanding the issues around why homes become empty, the burden of renovation cost is often cited as a reason why action is not being taken.
-To help address that an Empty Homes Grant Scheme has been launched by SBC, offering financial assistance to bring properties back into, primarily affordable, use.
+The burden of renovation cost is often cited as a reason why action is not being taken.
+To help address that an Empty Homes Grant Scheme has been launched by SBC, offering financial assistance to bring properties back into use (primarily affordable use).

-This is a discretionary scheme and will be allocated on a first come first served basis.
+This is a discretionary scheme and is allocated on a first come first served basis.
 During the period 2022/23 16 applications have been received.
-4 of these have been approved.
+Of these, 4 have been approved.